 Aeschynanthus humilis is an unusual Aeschynanthus, in that it is a fairly small and generally upright growing plant, with leaves that are not at all succulent.
 Well-grown, as in this example, it can be a spectacular specimen, with many bright orange flowers produced at the leaf tips.
-This species was formerly known as A. hildebrandii, but has a distinctly different flower-shape than that species.
+This species was formerly in cultivation as A. hildebrandii, but has a distinctly different flower-shape than that species.

 A. humilis is not a particularly easy plant to grow for many people, although some find it quite amenable.
 It does well under artificial lighting, but requires careful attention to watering (moist but not wet), and does best in fairly warm circumstances.